-Ayurvedic herbs have been used for thousands of years in this ancient healing medicine.
+Ayurvedic herbs, such as Astragulas, used to strengthen immunity have been used for thousands of years in this ancient healing medicine.
 It is still practiced today in those countries with success.
 They know how to use these herbs correctly and safely.
 It is your responsibility to become educated on how to use these herbs properly.

 This is one of the herbs we use to keep our immune function healthy from flu, Covid, and other seasonal health issues.

 This herb can be taken in capsules, pills, extract, or powder mixed into smoothies or oatmeal.
 The taste of this herb may not be pleasant so be aware of that.

 Astragalus membranaceus; Family: Fabaceae;

 Common Names: Huang qi (Chinese) , hwang-gi (Korean); milk vetch and kibana-ogi (Japanese)

 Medicinal Part Used: 4-year mature Root (yellow in color)